awslabs/rust-smt-ir-examples/README.md

  query.
 The string properties themselves and the string functions they depend on are described in the [string_fcts](amzn-smt-string-transformer/src/string_fcts.rs) module.
-The tool and its usage is described [here](amzn-smt-string-transformer).
+The tool and its usage are described [here](amzn-smt-string-transformer).

  2. A tool to transform SMT-LIB queries in supported subsets of the language into [SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) problems.
-The tool and its usage is described [here](amzn-smt-eager-arithmetic).
+The tool and its usage are described [here](amzn-smt-eager-arithmetic).
  The IR is described/documented
  [here](amzn-smt-ir).